rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 ---
-title: Installation
+title: Telepítés
 weight: 10
 ---

-## Install your own server with docker(-compose)
+## Telepítsd a saját szerveredet a Docker(-compose) használatával

 ### Requirements
 You need to have Docker/Podman installed to run a rustdesk-server as a docker-container